Corporate GovernanceCorporate Governance Guidelines

 4

-The Company will make a judgment regarding exercising voting rights for Cross-Shareholdings from the perspective of whether or not the exercising contributes to the medium- to long-term enhancement of corporate value for both the Company and the investee companies.
-In particular regarding shares of listed companies, the Company will prescribe the standards for approval or disapproval of proposals deemed to be of high importance, such as appropriation of surplus, election of officers, remuneration for officers and anti-takeover measures, and will respond in accordance with such standards.
+The Company shall make a judgment regarding exercising voting rights for Cross-Shareholdings from the perspective of whether or not the exercising contributes to the medium- to long-term enhancement of corporate value for both the Company and the investee companies.
+In particular regarding shares of listed companies, the Company shall prescribe the standards for approval or disapproval of proposals deemed to be of high importance, such as appropriation of surplus, election of officers, remuneration for officers and anti-takeover measures, and shall respond in accordance with such standards.

 (Basic policy on transactions between related parties)